radancyco/radancyco.github.io/uid/code-standards.md

 ### 8.1 Git Commits

-When committing changes to a repository, use the standardized commit message template to detail your changes.

-To configure Git to use the commit template:

-1. [Download the standardized commit message template](../../docs/commit-template.txt) and place it in a permanent location on your local hard drive.
-1. From your shell, type `git config --global commit.template path/to/commit/message`.
-Be sure to replace `path/to/commit/message` with the actual path to the commit message template.

-When you make a new commit, do not use the `-m` option.
-Instead just use `git commit` and let Git create a new commit message using the template.
+When committing changes to a repository, be sure to stage all changes that are logically related to each other.
+Your commits should only contain changes for one topic.
+Do not mix multiple topics into one commit.
+Make your commits frequently and include clear and concise commit messages.
+This will create a well-formed commit that will make it easy to track the history of your project, keep any collaborators updated, and revert changes, if necessary.

 [Return to Table of Contents](#table-of-contents){: .back-to-toc }